Amnok/js-tests/interview-guide/prototypes/readme.md

 --> arrow functions don't have an prototype

 -> On every function prorotype there is a property called constructor which points back to the function itself.

+-> prototype chain is a way of delegation through all objects to find the key until Object.protype = null.